itsjustmath/itsjustmath.github.io/_posts/2020-07-07-how-are-you-so-organized.md

 reading_time: true
 ---

 If you've ever seen my immaculately clean desk at work, or my meticulously organized apartment, the first thing you'll likely say is, "Whoa.
 How are you so organized?”
-And then, if you somehow by chance made your way into my digital home, you'd likely be asking the same question.
+If you somehow made your way into my digital home, you'd likely be asking the same question.

 <!--more-->